 Kate Faust, MPP

-Kate Faust wants to live in a world where people from all income segments can afford to live in beautiful cities, neighbors plan block parties at least once a year, and she gets to walk to work.
+Kate Faust wants to live in a world where everyone can afford to live in beautiful cities, neighbors plan block parties at least once a year, and she gets to walk to work.

 Ms. Faust earned her Master’s of Public Policy from the Goldman School at the University of California at Berkeley.
-Her research focuses on urban arts policy and community economic development, housing equity and creative placemaking, funding structures in the creative economy, and disrupting exclusionary practices in museums and cultural centers.
-She has been honored with various awards including a UC Berkeley Graduate Fellowship, Ralph Bunche Institute Fellowship, and the Goldman Faculty Summer Research Grant.
+Her research focuses on urban arts policy and community economic development, housing equity, and finance structures in the creative economy.

-Ms. Faust has been the lead analyst for a range of clients including the San Francisco Arts Commission, the US Dept. of Housing and Urban Development, and the Willie Mae Rock Camp for Girls.
+Ms. Faust has been the lead analyst for a range of clients including the Kenneth Rainin Foundation, the Akonadi Foundation, the San Francisco Arts Commission, and Grantmakers in the Arts.
 Prior to her work as a policy and evaluation consultant, Ms. Faust managed programs for the City University of New York, managed communications for the Social Science Research Center, and supported community engagement projects for the Yerba Buena Center for the Arts.
-She has nearly a decade of experience in the not-for-profit sector and has worked in a broad range of policy areas including international relations, gender, housing, public arts, economic, urban planning, and education.
+She over a decade of experience in government and nonprofit sectors and has worked in a broad range of policy areas including public finance, housing, public arts, and workforce development.